About - Jennifer Hautman

 What I loved most about Ina May's books, is that she gives the TRUE story of so many births, told in the mothers (and other carers) own words.
 The first half of both books is just REAL birth stories, and the second half of each book covers the basics of midwifery in laypersons terms that is easy to understand and hugely empowering.

 These books taught me not be afraid of my own body, but to be in awe of what it can do, if we can just let it get on with it.
 They also taught me not be afraid of 'normal' symptoms of pregnancy, and what to look out for that might suggest something might not be right, and most importantly, to know what to do about it.

 They also taught me what the 'gold standard' for birth statistics can be when midwifery is at it's best:

 - VBACs (Vaginal birth after caesarian) 96.8% success rate

+Years later, when it came to the birth of my own son, this information proved invaluable.
 Although the midwives in the UCLH homebirth team were wonderful, they just didn't have the time to tell me all that I wanted to know.
-Plus, in the event, I had never met before any of the midwives in attendance.
+Plus, in the event, it turned out that I had never met any of the midwives in attendance before.
 Ina May Gaskin however, even though I'd never met her, made me feel prepared, like no one else had prepared me, and gave me the confidence, even as a first time mother, to have my son at home, in a birth pool, with no drugs or pain relief, and only homeopathy and ujjayi (yogic) breathing.
 And my Doula, also familiar with these books, and with my wishes, was ready to answer for me and defend my wishes, when I was too tired or too blissed out be able to speak for myself.
-This this experience, together with 5 years of training as a homeopath and a decade of experience in practice, is what I now bring to my clients, to support them through their births.
+This experience, together with 5 years of training as a homeopath and a decade of experience in practice, is what I now bring to my clients, to support them through their births.